Proto:Sonic the Hedgehog CD (Sega CD)/Ver0.02

 |v0.02 - v0.28A||Final (US)|

-The title screen is different from how it would be in v0.51 onward:
+The title screen has several early elements that would be changed from v0.51 onward:

 - The game's title is CD Sonic the Hedgehog, rather than Sonic the Hedgehog CD.